iamnabink/Flutter-FCM-Demo/README.md

 ## Steps to integrate FCM in flutter in (2020)

-1. create flutter project
+1. Create flutter project
-2. create project in firebase console.
+2. Create project in firebase console.
-...to get sh1 key go to java/jdk/bin & run this cmnd in cmd --> ... `keytool -list -v -keystore "%USERPROFILE%\.android\debug.keystore" -alias androiddebugkey storepass android -keypass android`
+...To get sh1 key go to java/jdk/bin & run this cmnd in cmd:
+... `keytool -list -v -keystore "%USERPROFILE%\.android\debug.keystore" -alias androiddebugkey storepass android -keypass android`
 )
 [or check this answer for easier way to get SH1] https://stackoverflow.com/a/54342861/12030116